 Driving on an improperly repaired tire is dangerous.
 An improper repair can be unreliable or permit further damage to the tire.
 The tire may suddenly fail, causing serious personal injury or death.
-A complete inspection and repair of your tire in accordance with Rubber Manufacturers Association (RMA) procedures should be conducted by a qualified tire service professional.
+A complete inspection and repair of your tire in accordance with Rubber Association of Canada (RAC) procedures should be conducted by a qualified tire service professional.